grafana/grafana/contribute/style-guides/documentation-style-guide.md

 **Incorrect:** Node Exporter, node exporter, Windows Exporter, Windows exporter, windows exporter.

 ### MS SQL Server
 Always use "MS SQL" when referring to MS SQL Server application.
-Do not use "MSSQL" even if you see it in the UI.

 Incorrect UI spellings will be corrected in a later version of Grafana.